 One to take a little time over?

 The theme in this puzzle is very obvious from the start, with every clue having some reference to time, measurement time, way of recording time or the passage of time.
 It was a very straightforward puzzle, with only the unusual use of DUN in DURATION being a little obscure.
-The two longer entires forming a cross in the middle were probably my favourite clues.
+The two longer entries forming a cross in the middle were probably my favourite clues.
 A very clever puzzle, if over a bit too quickly (and perhaps containing too many double definitions for my liking).

 Thanks Brendan.